PeterLourens/kiwipiano/README.md

   ![Longin confirmation](media/readme-pics/login_success.png)

   * Admin login error

+  It shows error when a user tries to access the admin page.
   ![Admin loging error](media/readme-pics/admin_login_error.png)

 * ## Logout page

   * User gets a logout alert when clicking logout button.
+User is returned back to the account page if user selects NO, and user is logged out when user slecets YES.

   ![Logout alert](media/readme-pics/logout1.png)